 In the midst of the COVID-19 pandemic, Founding Dean Hal B. Jenson, MD, is providing periodic updates and messages of support during these challenging times.
-Dr. Jenson's most recent message can be viewed on WMed's YouTube channel.
+Dr. Jenson's most recent message can be viewed below or on WMed's YouTube channel.

 These are extraordinary circumstances and challenging times that none of us have seen before.
 The incredible resilience to meet pressing needs despite a great deal of ambiguity, continued strong dedication to our patients and learners, willingness of our medical students to contribute wherever possible, and the collaborations such as the medical school and Regional 5 all show the spirt of WMed.

 The safety and well-being of our WMed community remains our top priority as the coronavirus pandemic continues.